jefflee-nl/trades-task/README.md

 For buy trade, please show price and quantity in green.

 Trades should be shown in descending order based on timestamp

+Note:
+* You can install dependencies in CodeSandbox on the lower left hand panel
+* To preview use CMD + ' or click on the second button on the right of the file tabs
+* To toggle the devtool, you must open the preview and click on the third button next to the location bar